Umair6085/Amazon-Clone/README.md

 # Amazon-Clone
-Fully Responsive Amazon Clone using HTML  and CSS.
+Fully Responsive Amazon Clone using HTML, CSS and Bootstrap.